 21.)
 What’s a sheep’s favorite game?

 22.)
-In a one-story pink house, there was a pink dressed person, a pink dog, a pink fish, a pink computer, a pink chair, a pink table, a pink telephone, and a pink shower.
+There was a pink-dressed person in a one-story pink house, a pink dog, a pink fish, a pink computer, a pink chair, a pink table, a pink telephone, and a pink shower.
 Everything was pink!
 What color were the stairs?

 23.)
 Why did the football coach go to the bank?